Date of visit: 25 July 2018

 Prison type: Category B Local

-The Dep said ‘Proud Preston’ was ‘safe’ with good staff-prisoner relations, and added Keywork ‘made a big difference’.
-Prisoner consultation was called ‘extensive and important’ (e.g. meetings with functional heads monthly, and quarterly with the No. 1), as was staff consultation & communications (e.g. monthly ‘Governor & Deputy’ forums and full staff meetings quarterly).
+The Dep said ‘Proud Preston’ was ‘safe’ with ‘good’ staff-prisoner relations, and Keywork had ‘made a big difference’ to relationships and safety.
+Prisoner consultation, including monthly rep meetings with functional heads, and quarterly meetings with the No. 1, was ‘extensive and important’.
+Staff consultation and communications were a strong focus too – including monthly ‘Governor and Dep’ forums and quarterly full staff meetings.

-The prisoners called Preston ‘very safe’, ‘well run’ by ‘lots’ of ‘very good’ staff, with ‘excellent’ security and intelligence.
-Staff were ‘on top of things’ in an ‘officer run jail’, and relations were good with staff who were ‘straight with you’.
-They called Keywork ‘great’ (‘everyone thinks so’).
-They said consultation was strong, and praised Listeners and PIDS as ‘very good’ and ‘well used’.
-They said the drug recovery unit (‘rare’ in Cat B locals, they said) was good.
+The prisoners called Preston ‘very safe’ and ‘well run’.
+They noted ‘lots of very good’ staff who ‘are straight with you’.
+They said staff were ‘on top of things’ in an ‘Officer run jail’, with strong security and intelligence, while relations with staff were positive too.
+Keywork was ‘great’ (‘everyone thinks so’), and consultation was strong.
+The Listeners and PIDS were ‘very good’ and ‘well used’, while the drug recovery unit (‘rare’ in Cat B locals, they said) was a positive too.

 The CMs agreed it was a ‘safe’ jail run by ‘firm but fair’ staff ‘who do care’, but were also ‘in charge’ and confident in use of force where required.
 Relations with prisoners were good, and Keywork had made a real difference.
 Pride in the jail was strong as were relations between staff, who ‘looked after each other’ and detached duty staff ‘love it here’.